Aravindakrishnan/Cosmic/README.md

- # Cosmic CSS Framework v 1.0.0☄️
+ # Cosmic CSS Framework ☄️

 _Cosmic is a CSS Framework ☄️.
 It has More Unique Component Designs eg: Bouncing Button, Neumorphism, Responsive Cards, Rainbow Spinner, etc.,_